chinamike65/hugo-tuolesi/content/book2/book2en.md

 If you can practice the ten additional actions, you will have a firmer foundation for practicing the Dharma.

-Usually it is very important to practice four additional actions.
+Usually it is very important to practice the first four additional actions.

-Guru Yoga is the most important one in the forward movement, and this forward movement is very important.
+Guru Yoga is the most important one in the preliminary movement.

 Guru Yoga means the visualization that the Guru and the Buddha are indistinguishable.